Chinese historiography: Overview of Chinese history

+Around the turn of the millennium, father–son imperial librarians Liu Xiang and Liu Xin edited and catalogued a large number of early texts, including each individual text listed by name above.
+Much transmitted literature surviving today is known to be ultimately the version they edited down from a larger volume of material available at the time.
+In 190, the imperial capital was again destroyed by arson, causing the loss of significant amounts of historical material.

 The Shitong was the first Chinese work about historiography.
-It was compiled by Liu Zhiji between 708 and 710 AD.
+It was compiled by Liu Zhiji between AD 708 and 710.
 The book describes the general pattern of the official dynastic histories with regard to the structure, method, arrangement, sequence, caption, and commentary, dating back to the Warring States period.

 The Zizhi Tongjian was a pioneering reference work of Chinese historiography.
 Emperor Yingzong of Song ordered Sima Guang and other scholars to begin compiling this universal history of China in 1065, and they presented it to his successor Shenzong in 1084.
 It contains 294 volumes and about three million characters, and it narrates the history of China from 403 BC to the beginning of the Song dynasty in 959.
 This style broke the nearly thousand-year tradition of Sima Qian, which employed annals for imperial reigns but biographies or treatises for other topics.
 The more consistent style of the Zizhi Tongjian was not followed by later official histories.
 In the mid 13th century, Ouyang Xiu was heavily influenced by the work of Xue Juzheng.
 This led to the creation of the New History of the Five Dynasties, which covered five dynasties in over 70 chapters.

 Toward the end of the Qing dynasty in the early 20th century, scholars looked to Japan and the West for models.
 In the late 1890s, although deeply learned in the traditional forms, Liang Qichao began to publish extensive and influential studies and polemics that converted young readers to a new type of historiography that Liang regarded as more scientific.
 Liu Yizheng published several specialized history works including History of Chinese Culture.
 This next generation became professional historians, training and teaching in universities.
 They included Chang Chi-yun, Gu Jiegang, Fu Sinian, and Tsiang Tingfu, who were PhDs from Columbia University; and Chen Yinke, who conducted his investigations into medieval Chinese history in both Europe and the United States.
 Other historians, such as Qian Mu, who was trained largely through independent study, were more conservative but remained innovative in their response to world trends.
 In the 1920s, wide-ranging scholars, such as Guo Moruo, adapted Marxism in order to portray China as a nation among nations, rather than having an exotic and isolated history.
 The ensuing years saw historians such as Wu Han master both Western theories, including Marxism, and Chinese learning.